TharinduDesh/tmpro/README.md

-# Pomodoro Timer (tmpro)
+# TMPro

-A simple, minimalist, and always-on-top Pomodoro timer designed for managing work and study time effectively.
+A simple, minimalist, Pomodoro timer designed for managing work and study time effectively.
 Built with Electron.

 ## Features